matomo-org/plugin-MatomoCustomRelease/README.md

 ## Description

+This plugin is currently not useful/working and only used to test the upgrade to a new major Matomo release before releasing a first beta.

 Adds a new release channel which lets you upgrade to Matomo 4 before the first public beta.

 Used by the Matomo team to test the upgrade process to the next major version.